Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-Many practitioners will be interested in quantifying the uncertainty of modular regression estimates.
-In principle, confidence intervals can be derived using the asymptotic distribution in Theorem~\ref{thm:lowd}.
 One may also learn and adapt to the dependence structure from data (see Section~\ref{sec:robustness} for a related discussion).
 In such cases, confidence intervals have to be adjusted to account for the variation induced by estimation of the structure.
 In practice, one can deal with this issue by data-splitting (i.e., use one fold of data for model selection and the second for estimation) and cross-fitting~\citep{chernozhukov2018double}.